NeuraiProject/neurai-rpc/neurai_methods.md

 1. "asset_name"            (string, required) a unique name
 2. "qty"                   (numeric, optional, default=1) the number of units to be issued
 3. "to_address"            (string), optional, default=""), address asset will be sent to, if it is empty, address will be generated for you
-4. "change_address"        (string), optional, default=""), address the the rvn change will be sent to, if it is empty, change address will be generated for you
+4. "change_address"        (string), optional, default=""), address the the xna change will be sent to, if it is empty, change address will be generated for you
 5. "units"                 (integer, optional, default=0, min=0, max=8), the number of decimals precision for the asset (0 for whole units ("1"), 8 for max precision ("1.00000000")
 6. "reissuable"            (boolean, optional, default=true (false for unique assets)), whether future reissuance is allowed
 7. "has_ipfs"              (boolean, optional, default=false), whether ipfs hash is going to be added to the asset